-While NLUs are the benchmark when it comes to law colleges in India, many students remain in this dilemma as to whether choose and NLU or a Non-NLU college.
+While NLUs are the benchmark when it comes to law colleges in India, there are colleges apart from NLUs that are catching up in the race.

 The reason to start studying, might for some be a passion, but for many, it is to land a JOB.
 And placements are the first thing that every student looks at when choosing a law college in India.
 The placement sector of NLUs is one of the most important factors for which the students choose to study in NLUs.
 All the students can indeed become legal practitioners after graduating with BCI (Bar Council of India) approved law courses, but studying at NLU opens up vast possibilities beyond advocacy.
 Corporates, Government and law agencies, celebrities, everyone wants a lawyer!
 The top law firms nationally and internationally prefer to acquire young law graduates from the NLUs.
 In addition, recruitment in NLUs starts from zero-day.
 Banks like HDFC, Thomson Reuters and ICICI (which offers a starting salary of a whooping 16 LPA) come for recruitment.
 Read more about placements here: